 This policy covers the treatment of personallyidentifiable information that Wiltshire Council collects when you are using theWiltshire Council website, when you email us, or when you complete and submitan online form via our website.

-Wiltshire Council holds and processes personaldata in accordance with all current legislation relating to data protection and complies with the Data Protection Act 1998.
+Wiltshire Council holds and processes personaldata in accordance with all current legislation relating to data protection andcomplies with the General Data Protection Regulation 2016.

 The council uses the information for:

 - Fulfilling your request for information or services

 - To inform you about improvements to our site

 Information collection and use

 You can visit our site and use many of theservices without telling us who you are or giving us any personallyidentifiable information.